olmallet81/URT/README.md

 Important: all URT classes accept only numpy arrays as arguments, OLS needs a 1-dimension array for dependent variable vector and a 2-dimension array for the matrix of independent variables.
 All other classes need a 1-dimension array for unit-root tests.
 Blaze matrices have been set to be column-major so numpy arrays need to be Fortran style.

+## URT for R
+URT can be called from R. The Rcpp wrapper has been written with the C++ linear algebra library Armadillo using the R package RcppArmadillo.

+To get URT working under R I recommend building an R package from URT C++ source files.
+The R package called RcppURT is already prepared under ./URT/R/RcppURT.
+All URT headers have been placed into the include directory and C++ source files in to the src directory.